lefayjey/spearspray/README.md

             # Your custom logic here
             values[var.name] = "your_custom_value"
 ```
+3. If you need it, you can use the file `spearspray/utils/constants.py` to define constants.
+Then, in the `variable_resolver` function you simply need to call it using `constants.VARIABLE`.
+You can see the examples of months and seasons to see how to implement your own.

 **Example**: Adding a domain variable that extracts the domain from the user's email:
 ```python